QuidelOrtho (QDEL)

 QuidelOrtho Quarterly Revenue

-We can dig further into the company’s sales dynamics by analyzing its constant currency revenue, which excludes currency movements that are outside their control and not indicative of demand.
-Over the last two years, its constant currency sales averaged 6.1% year-on-year declines.
+QuidelOrtho also reports sales performance excluding currency movements, which are outside the company’s control and not indicative of demand.
+Over the last two years, its constant currency sales averaged 3.8% year-on-year declines.
 Because this number aligns with its normal revenue growth, we can see that QuidelOrtho has properly hedged its foreign currency exposure.
 QuidelOrtho Constant Currency Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 1.5% over the next 12 months.
-While this projection suggests its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 1.3% over the next 12 months.
+While this projection suggests its newer products and services will fuel better top-line performance, it is still below the sector average.

 7. Operating Margin

-Looking at the trend in its profitability, QuidelOrtho’s operating margin decreased by 76.7 percentage points over the last five years.
-The company’s two-year trajectory also shows it failed to get its profitability back to the peak as its margin fell by 41.1 percentage points.
+Analyzing the trend in its profitability, QuidelOrtho’s operating margin decreased by 70.1 percentage points over the last five years.
+The company’s two-year trajectory also shows it failed to get its profitability back to the peak as its margin fell by 38.3 percentage points.
 This performance was poor no matter how you look at it - it shows its expenses were rising and it couldn’t pass those costs onto its customers.

 QuidelOrtho Trailing 12-Month Operating Margin (GAAP)